 The goal of this article is to inspire and guide you as you create meaningful and accessible murals and sessions for your participants.

-Note: The following tips are meant to give facilitators a quick start on increasing the accessibility of their sessions.
-Do you have best practice tips you'd like to share for facilitating accessible and inclusive meetings?
-MURAL’s Design System & Accessibility (DS+A) team would love to hear from you.
-Please contact the team at email@example.com.
+Note: Do you have best practice tips you'd like to share for facilitating accessible and inclusive meetings?
+Mural’s DS+A (Design System & Accessibility) team would love to hear from you.
+Please contact the team at firstname.lastname@example.org.

 Before a session

 Hey, we’ve all been there.
 There’s a meeting right around the corner and we know we can throw together B+ material last-minute.
 But, what about folks whose experience navigating Mural (and life!) is different from yours?
 What if what's clear to you isn’t clear to them?

 This is why it’s imperative to make the time to prepare for your session.
 Notice we said “make the time” and not “take the time.”
 We know you’re busy; so are your participants!
 The main focuses are clarity and preparation.

 At Mural, we’re all about having fun and being silly.
 That being said, one of the responsibilities of a facilitator is to focus more on clarity than cuteness.
 What does this mean?
 Let’s look at a few examples of how to build a mural with a clear message:

 We all like to sound smart.
 But, trust us here: it’s better to use simple language.
 Aim for 8th-grade level language.
 This increases the chances of a wider audience being able to understand and retain your message.